 In 1853 it was renamed 'West Acklam' to avoid confusing it with the Acklam in the 'East Riding' but it was not until 1866 that the Parish of West Acklam was formed and the Rev E.G. Charlesworth became the first vicar.

-Several buildings have occupied this site since Saxon times, a medieval chapel of unknown age was rebuilt circa 1770, the heading photo shows this building.
+Several buildings have occupied this site since Saxon times, a medieval chapel of unknown age was rebuilt circa 1770, the heading photo and print shows this building.
 This in turn was pulled down and a new church built circa 1874 by the Hustler family who lived in the adjacent Acklam Hall and owned all the land in the area.
 The original dedication was to St John and it is thought that around the time of the rebuilding in 1874 this was changed to St Mary.
-The South Porch was added in 1925.
+The South Porch main entrance was added in 1927.

 The 1874 church only seated 135, with the rapid growth of the modern town of Middlesbrough and the new housing estates being built nearby prior to the Second World War, the little church soon became inadequate and more seating was required.
 A large extension to the North side of the 1874 church building was added, though still retaining the nave and chancel of the older church as the Bede chapel, the foundation stone being laid on 4th July 1956.
 The completed church was consecrated on 19th October 1957 by the then Archbishop of York, Dr Michael Ramsey.
 St Mary's could then cater for a seated congregation of 400.

 For further information, please see a book written by the Vicar at the time of the 1957 extension, the Rev’d John L. Badger.

 A photo of the 1874 church, the new church was added onto this side in 1957.

 Inside the 1874 church looking east.
 This is now the Bede Chapel.